ucsb-cs16-w18/ucsb-cs16-w18.github.io/_lectures/lect04.md

 ## Practice with single for loops
 * Summing a series:

-**In class practice: Write a program that takes a parameter n as a command line arguments and computes the following:**
+**Exercise: Write a program that takes a parameter n as a command line arguments and computes the following:**

 ```
 1 + 1/2 + 1/3 + ....+ 1/n